 - Early Stage.
 In this stage of work addiction, the worker tends to be constantly busy and tends to take on more than can realistically be done.
 He or she will put in lots of extra hours (even if not paid for the overtime) and cannot seem to find time to take days off.

 - Middle Stage.
 At this level of workaholism, our addict begins to distance themselves from personal relationships.
 When at home, the workaholic is distracted and emotionally stays at work.
 At this stage, the physical tolls often begin to manifest themselves.
 They may have trouble unwinding enough to get to sleep.
 They may feel tired all the time.
 They may tend to see a change in weight (gain or loss).

 - Late Stage.
-Those who are in the late stage of work addiction now tend to find the more serious physical and emotional symptoms like chronic headaches, elevated blood pressure, stomach ulcers and increased risk of stroke.
+Those who are in the late stage of work addiction now tend to find more serious physical and emotional symptoms like chronic headaches, elevated blood pressure, stomach ulcers, and increased risk of stroke.
 (It can be as physically harmful as other addictions).